Academic Catalog

 ECED 2141 Effective Program Development for Diverse Learners and their Families Pract 2 Credits (2)

 Provides opportunities for students to apply knowledge gained from Curriculum for Diverse Learners and their Families in a practicum setting.
-Restricted to ECED majors.
+Restricted to: ECED majors.
 Repeatable: up to 2 credits.

 Corequisite(s): ECED 2140